2019–20 Women's Big Bash League season: Most valuable players

-"Player of the match" tally

-The table below shows the number of Player of the Match awards won by each player throughout the season.
-The career tally indicates the number of awards won by a player throughout her entire time in the league at the conclusion of the season, including awards won while previously playing for a different WBBL team.

 Audience

 A total of 23 matches are to be televised on free-to-air by the Seven Network, and simulcast on Fox Cricket in the fifth season of the Women's Big Bash.
 The remaining 36 matches will be live streamed on the Cricket Australia website.
 All 59 matches are available to watch live or on demand via the streaming service Kayo Sports.

 Below are the television ratings for every game that was broadcast on television during the season.